Eduardo Sánchez de Fuentes

 Eduardo Sánchez de Fuentes (3 April 1874, in Havana - 7 September 1944) was a Cuban composer, and an author of books on the history of Cuban folk music.
+He was an Officer of the French Legion of Honour.

 The outstanding habanera Tú, written when he was sixteen, was his best-known composition.
 As an adult, he composed the scores for the opera Yumurí, the ballet Dioné, the oratorio Navidad and the cantata Anacaona.